SurfaceJS/vscode-htmlx-language-features/README.md

-# surface-htmlx README
+# htmlx-language-server README

-This is the README for your extension "surface-htmlx".
+This is the README for your extension "htmlx-language-server".
 After writing up a brief description, we recommend including the following sections.

 ## Features